Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Side stretches.
 While standing, stretch your neck slowly to the left trying to touch your ear to your shoulder.
 Repeat on the right side.

 Resistance exercises.
 Place your right hand against your head above your ear and gently press, resisting the movement with your neck.
 Do the same with your left hand on the other side.

 Head lifts.
 Lie on your back with your knees bent and feet flat on the floor.
 Lift and lower your head, keeping your shoulders flat on the floor.
-Next, lie on 1 side and lift your head toward the ceiling.
+Next, lie on one side and lift your head toward the ceiling.
 Repeat this movement on your other side and while lying on your stomach.

 Proper neck posture, a simple matter of good body mechanics, can offer you protection from neck pain.
 Here are suggestions from the American Academy of Physical Medicine and Rehabilitation and other experts that can help prevent the misuse or overuse of your neck: